-The International Opportunities Fund, Sustainable Solutions Fund and International Equity Fund invest primarily in the stocks of non-U.S. companies.
-Non-U.S. equity securities are valued on the basis of their most recent closing market prices at 4 pm Eastern Time except under the circumstances described below.
+The International Opportunities Fund, Sustainable Solutions Fund and International Equity Fund invest primarily in the stocks of non-U.S. companies, Non-U.S. equity securities are valued on the basis of their most recent closing market prices at 4 pm Eastern Time except under the circumstances described below.
 Most non-U.S. markets close before 4 pm Eastern Time.
-If a Fund determines that developments between the close of the non-U.S. market and 4 pm Eastern Time will, in its judgment, materially affect the value of some or all of the Fund's securities, the Fund will adjust the previous closing prices to reflect what it believes to be the fair value of the securities as of 4 pm Eastern Time.
-In deciding whether to make these adjustments, the Fund reviews a variety of factors, including developments in foreign markets, the performance of U.S. securities markets, and the performance of instruments trading in U.S. markets that represent foreign securities and baskets of foreign securities.
-A Fund may also fair value securities in other situations, for example, when a particular foreign market is closed but the Fund is open.
+If a Fund's Adviser, as valuation designee, determines that developments between the close of the non-U.S. market and 4 pm Eastern Time will, in its judgment, materially affect the value of some or all of the Fund's securities, the previous closing prices will be adjusted to reflect what is believed to be the fair value of the securities as of 4 pm Eastern Time.
+In deciding whether to make these adjustments, the Adviser, as the Fund's valuation designee, reviews a variety of factors, including developments in foreign markets, the performance of U.S. securities markets, and the performance of instruments trading in U.S. markets that represent foreign securities and baskets of foreign securities.
+Securities may also be fair valued in other situations, for example, when a particular foreign market is closed but the Fund is open.
 Each Fund uses outside pricing services to provide it with closing market prices and information used for adjusting those prices.
-The fair value for a foreign security reported on by such service with a confidence level approved by the Board, shall be the value provided by such service.
+The fair value for a foreign security reported on by such service with a confidence level approved by the Funds' valuation designee, shall be the value provided by such service.
 However, a Fund cannot predict how often it will use closing prices and how often it will adjust those prices.
-As a means of evaluating its fair value process, the Fund routinely compares closing market prices, the next day's opening prices in the same markets, and adjusted prices.

-Please note that the Each Fund may hold securities that are primarily listed on foreign exchanges that may trade on weekends or other days when the Funds do not calculate their net asset value or price their shares.
+As a means of evaluating the Funds' fair value process, the Adviser, as the Funds' valuation designee, routinely compares closing market prices, the next day's opening prices in the same markets, and adjusted prices.
+Please note that each Fund may hold securities that are primarily listed on foreign exchanges that may trade on weekends or other days when the Funds do not calculate their net asset value or price their shares.
 Therefore, the value of the securities held by these Funds may change on days when shareholders will not be able to purchase or sell the applicable Fund's shares.